-JK Rowling started 2019 with wizard poop.
+J.K.
+Rowling started 2019 with wizard poop.
 She’s ending the year by stepping in it

 — J.K.
 Rowling (@jk_rowling) December 19, 2019

 At first glance, the above tweet looks rather progressive.
 The first four lines certainly are.
-But they exist merely in service of adorning the fifth statement in a window-dressing of wokeness.
+But they exist merely in the service of adorning the fifth statement in a window dressing of wokeness.
 The tweet is in support of Maya Forstater, a tax expert who was just fired by the Centre for Global Development, a poverty think tank, over some tweets questioning U.K. government plans to allow people to self-identify by the gender they please.
 (One of her tweets included a flat-out declaration that “men cannot change into women.”)

 Whether the Centre should have fired Forstater over her tweets or perhaps offered sensitivity training instead is not the issue here, and neither is whether extenuating circumstances might remain unknown to the public as yet.
-The important question is why would someone so world-famous, with such an ardent following among young people, decide that a woman fired for trans-exclusionist remarks needs defending on an enormous global platform?
+The important question is why would someone so world famous, with such an ardent following among young people, decide that a woman fired for trans-exclusionist remarks needs defending on an enormous global platform?

 Rowling has already raised eyebrows in the LBGTQ community by liking tweets that demean trans women (and doing so several times at that.)
 Given that context, the author’s tweet about Forstater seems less like a clumsy defense of unjust censure and more like a desire to introduce more questions about the legitimacy of gender identity to an impressionable audience that numbers in the tens of millions.